Volunteers & Partnerships

 The members of the CVP unit have donated well over 275,000 hours of service to the department since the unit began in 1991.
 In 2008 CVP’s donated more than 19,000 hours, representing more than $1.1 million in saving to the department.

 The CVP unit enjoys much favor within the community.
 A program called the “365 Club” was initiated by CVP member Jim Stellar to raise funds to provide additional equipment for the patrol so that more members can be added to the unit.
 The “365 Club” represents businesses, organizations and individuals who annually donate $365 (one dollar for each day of the year) to the CVP unit.

 New members are constantly being recruited for the CVP unit.
-Those persons 18 years of age or older wishing to be considered for membership in the CVP unit may obtain an application online here or at the front counter of the Police Department, located at 1270 W Park Ave Bldg C., or you may call Sgt Jeremy Floyd at 798-7610, ext.
-1, for additional information.
+Those persons 18 years of age or older wishing to be considered for membership in the CVP unit may obtain an application online here or at the front counter of the Police Department, located at 1270 W Park Ave Bldg C., or email Sgt.
+Ken Wright, for additional information.

 Download a Citizen Volunteer Patrol Application here:

 Business (909) 798 7610 ext 1